-As a member of the Assembly, she serves on the Committees on Aging; Agriculture; Mental Health, Economic Development; Tourism, Parks and Sports Development; and Veterans Affairs.
-She is the Chair of a Subcommittee on Regional Tourism and is the First Vice-Chair of the Legislative Women’s Caucus.
+As a member of the Assembly she chairs the Committee on Libraries and Education Technology and sits on the committees on Agriculture; Mental Health; Tourism, Parks and Sports Development.
+She is the First Vice-Chair of the Legislative Women’s Caucus.

-Didi’s legislative priorities are to support the region and improve the quality of life for families and businesses in the Hudson Valley.
-Her legislation has focused on advocating for patients and raising awareness about Lyme and tick-borne disease; protecting local watersheds; improving the agricultural industry; and supporting our veterans.
+Didi’s focus as a legislator is to improve the quality of life for families and businesses in the Hudson Valley.
+Her legislation has focused on advocating for patients and raising awareness about Lyme and tick-borne disease; protecting local watersheds; improving the agricultural industry and protecting Hudson Valley farmland; and supporting our veterans.

 Didi is passionate about the agricultural, natural, historical and cultural resources of the Hudson Valley and their critical importance as economic engines and job generators.
 She is a former board member of Sprout Creek Farm, an educational farm in Poughkeepsie.
 She helped launch and is a board member of the North East Dutchess Fund (NED) of the Berkshire Taconic Community Foundation, which focuses on improving life in the six towns of northeastern Dutchess County; she helped create the pioneering NED Corps program, with Dutchess Community Action Partnership, to deliver social services to this rural region and served on its affiliated Latino Roundtable.

 A longtime advocate for women and girls, she spearheaded the creation of the Dutchess Girls Collaborative to support local girls and young women.
 She is formerly a trustee of the Anderson Foundation for Autism, board member of the Millbrook Education Foundation and consultant to the Hudson Valley resident professional theater company Half Moon Theatre.
 She writes a blog, Diner Dialogues: Talk of the Hudson Valley, that explores many of these themes.